nordtechtiger/quickbuild/README.md

 Quickbuild trades a slightly more verbose configuration with intuitive and simpler syntax that takes the pain out of writing makefiles.
 This makes it suitable for small to medium sized projects and for those who are starting out with low level development.
 However, this is *not* a replacement for Make - Quickbuild does not have, and will never achieve, feature parity with other build systems such as Make or CMake.

+Quickbuild is fast enough that you never have to worry about performance.
+It is written in C++, and performance analysis is regularly applied to spot any bottlenecks.
+Based on limited testing, Quickbuild seems to be within 5% of the runtime of Make.

 ## Installation
 Quickbuild is available from the AUR as `quickbuild-git`.
 If you aren't running Arch, you can also build it from source.